Owning and managing rental properties comes with several advantageous tax rules. However, they can be complex and often trigger IRS audits.

 An IRS audit will be triggered on your real estate tax return for any number of reasons (as outline above).
 However, there's nothing inherently malicious about an audit as long as you have kept accurate records and filed a truthful tax return.
 That being said even honest mistakes can trigger an audit, which is why many businesses undergo an audit at some point.
 A few IRS red flags include:

 The audit can take place through mail correspondence or involve a face-to-face interview at locations such as a local IRS office, your residence, your tax preparer's office, or your business.
 Regardless of the venue, you may be required to furnish specific records for the IRS examiner's review.
-It is suggested that you you retain tax records for at least three years after filing, although in certain situations, the IRS can audit returns up to six years old.
+It is suggested that you retain tax records for at least three years after filing, although in certain situations, the IRS can audit returns up to six years old.